albertoOA/know_plan/README.md

 ### Dependencies to use a rosprolog-based knowledge base

-Make sure that you have installed wstool and that you have initialized a workspace.
+In order to use the knowledge base it is necessary to use the framework [KnowRob](https://github.com/knowrob/knowrob), we will use the master branch, please make sure that you have installed all its prerequisites.
+It is also important to make sure that you have installed wstool and that you have initialized a workspace.
 ```
 sudo apt install python3-wstool